yunussorkac/AiInterviewApp/README.md

 # 🎙️ AI Interview Simulator

-An AI-powered Android application that generates realistic interview scenarios based on user preferences and provides smart feedback using GPT API.
+An AI-powered Android app that generates interview scenarios based on user preferences and provides intelligent feedback using the GPT API.

 ---